'It made me feel dirty': Why Ed Sheeran now records every songwriting session

 Despite this, Ed admits to often second-guessing himself in the recording studio.

-The singer - who is one of the best-selling artists in the world - shared: "There's the George Harrison point where he said he's scared to touch the piano because he might be touching someone else's note.
+The singer - who is one of the world's best-selling artists - shared: "There's the George Harrison point where he said he's scared to touch the piano because he might be touching someone else's note.
 There is definitely a feeling of that in the studio.

 "I personally think the best feeling in the world is the euphoria around the first idea of writing a great song.